 AROMATHERAPY FOR KIDS

 Whenever I visit my sister-in-law in Chicago, I tote along the perfect essential oils for kids: Lavender, Chamomile, Dill, and Sweet Orange.
 Between these four oils, you can get a lot done, from inducing sleepiness, to diffusing tantrums, to soothing the painful teething process.
 Keep in mind, if you didn’t already know, top 7 electric toothbrushes reviewed to date are excellent for adults but small children seem to not reap the benefits, maybe it’s their size, maybe it’s their technique.

 To get two rambunctious boys to go to sleep is no easy task, even if you have a mattress from the Mattress City you still need to apply other techniques.
-This is where the Lavender and Chamomile come in handy; just mix one drop Lavender with one drop Chamomile and put it in their bath, on their pillow, or in a diffuser.
+This is where the Lavender and Chamomile come in handy; just mix one drop Lavender with one drop Chamomile and put it in their bath, on their pillow, or on their mattress.
 The aroma not only induces relaxation, it also can ameliorate irritation and anxiety.